 We strive to provide exceptional emergency services by focusing on progression, efficiency, and adaptability.

-Additionally, we are a Class 1 ISO fire department.
-Currently, only 270 departments of roughly 44,000 nationwide have such a rating.
+We are also a Class 1 ISO fire department.
+Currently, only 270 departments, of roughly 44,000 nationwide, have such a rating.
 We are also the first fire department in Utah to receive this recognition.

 SLC Firefighter Candidate E-Tip: Save-the-dates